Where the Heart Is (novel): Plot summary

 Three years later, Novalee continues to study photography alongside Moses Whitecotton, and soon begins to take classes in photography at the local college.
 She maintains strong friendships with Lexi Coop and Forney Hull, who has taken a sort of fatherly role with Americus as a teacher and mentor.
 Americus thrives under the care of Novalee, Sister, and Forney, and develops into a precocious child with a deep love of learning.
-Lexi teases Novalee gently about her relationship with Forney, which Novalee insists is platonic, but Lexi is keenly aware that this isn't the case.
+Lexi gently teases Novalee about her relationship with Forney, which Novalee insists is platonic despite growing evidence to the contrary.

 During the summer, a massive storm brews in Oklahoma, sending residents scrambling for shelter.
 Novalee and Americus manage to make it to their storm shelter in time, but Sister Husband, who was visiting a neighbor, is trapped in the trailer by the ensuing tornado.
 The trailer is destroyed, and to Novalee's tremendous grief, Sister passes away from her injuries several days later in the hospital.
 The damage from the tornado includes the Walmart, which is leveled to the ground.
-During her bereavement, Novalee and Americus move in temporarily with Moses and his wife, Certain, as Novalee struggles with the choice of whether to stay in Sequoyah with her family, or to move fifty miles away to Poteau, where the decimated Walmart is being rebuilt in order to keep her job and health insurance.
-To her great surprise, Novalee learns that Sister left her all of her possessions, property insurance, and life insurance.
+During her bereavement, Novalee and Americus move in temporarily with Moses and his wife, Certain.
+Beyond grieving the loss of Sister, Novalee struggles with the choice of whether to stay in Sequoyah with her family, or to move fifty miles away to Poteau, where the decimated Walmart is being rebuilt in order to keep her job and health insurance.
+But to her great surprise, Novalee learns that Sister left her all of her possessions, property insurance, and life insurance.
 She decides to remain in Sequoyah and commute to Poteau, and with the insurance money she receives, is able to build a house right where Sister's trailer used to be, and where her buckeye tree is miraculously still standing.

 Willy Jack is released from prison after a three-year sentence, during which time he became a talented musician.
 With Claire Hudson's money and help, he makes his way to Nashville to find an agent, but is quickly dismissed from every reputable agency.
 He eventually becomes desperate as his money runs out, but finds representation from Ruth Meyers, a no-nonsense agent who agrees to take him on under the condition that he never lie to her.
 She uses every resource at her disposal to clean up Willy Jack, and gives him the alias "Billy Shadow."
 Billy Shadow's star rises slowly and steadily, but his only real success is in "The Beat of a Heart," which becomes a hit after it's recorded by another musician.
 Willy Jack quickly grows frustrated at what he feels is Ruth Meyer's lack of clout, and tries to go behind her back to find a better agent.
 But Ruth, who has far more clout and connections than Willy Jack realizes, soon finds out about the plot, disbands his group, cancels his cards and gigs, and effectively ends his career.